khyjoon/CrimeSpotter/README.md

 https://stackoverflow.com/questions/4359131/brew-install-mysql-on-macos/33924648#33924648
 - Follow this guide and remove all your mysql instances, re-install mysql and run the above configuration again.

+#### Installing the Database Management Application
+Personally I use Sequel Pro, you can install any other tool you like.
+- Here is SQL Pro: https://www.sequelpro.com/
+#### Connect to your database with:
+    Host: 127.0.0.1
+    Username: root
+    Password: "your_password"

 ### Installing Spring Framework and Maven
 You need Java 11 and a bash-like shell.